weech22/World-Wild-Web-AI-And-MCP-Hack-Night/README.md

 ### Core Components
 Your project will consist of two main parts:
 1. **An AI Agent**: A chat-based assistant with its own personality and purpose
-2. **Backend Services**: MCP servers and APIs that give your agent real-world capabilities
+2. **Backend Services**: MCP server, agent tools and APIs that give your agent real-world capabilities

 ### What We Provide to Get Started:
-- A template based on the [Cloudflare Chat Agent Starter Kit](https://github.com/cloudflare/agents-starter) with:
+- A [template](/ai-agent-template/) based on the [Cloudflare Chat Agent Starter Kit](https://github.com/cloudflare/agents-starter) with:
   - Built-in MCP Server connection tools
   - Integration with the [Fiberplane AI agents playground](https://github.com/fiberplane/fiberplane/tree/main/packages/agents)
 - Access to Fiberplane's Codegen project for generating: